 - Paying for goods and services with tokens

-- Giving away tokens (unless it's to a spouse or civil partner)
+- Gifting crypto (unless it's to a spouse or civil partner)

 The amount of capital gains tax paid is determined by the difference between how much someone paid for the crypto asset and how much they profited from its sale.